 The articles do not specify a maximum number of hours for this work.

 Raising concerns as a parent, rather than a parent governor

 In another article, we explain that parent governors may want to raise a concern with the school in their capacity as stakeholders, rather than governors.
 In this case, we explain that the parent governor should follow their school's complaints procedure.

-A further article relays advice on how to separate the role of governor from the role of parent.
-The article includes specific advice on how a parent governor can raise concerns about their child without compromising their role on the governing body.
+A further article relays advice on separating the role of governor from the role of parent.
+The article includes specific advice on how a parent governor can raise concerns about their child without compromising their role on the governing board.

 Sources and further reading

 Vicky Redding is a governance trainer and consultant.
 She provides training, advice and support on effective school governance.

 Jackie Beard is a national leader of governance (NLG), advising governing bodies in all aspects of their role.
 She also sits on an independent appeal panel for exclusions and admissions for a local authority.